 Shelly appears to be a goldendoodle puppy, but the ad states they do not know what her breeding is.
 She was being held at the Fort Wayne Animal Control in Fort Wayne, In.
 Her adoption cost is $125.

 Every time a rescue group takes a dog from a shelter they are opening up space for another dog.
-Unlike rescue groups, government run shelters have a limited amount of space to work with.
-Rescue groups on the other hand will hold onto a dog until they find them a home.
+Unlike many rescue groups, government run shelters have a limited amount of space to work with.
+Rescue groups on the other hand often utilize fosters volunteers which allow them to hold onto a dog until they find them a home.
+Some rescue groups are breed specific, meaning they only deal with one type of dog, like a doodle rescue.
+Others will take in any dogs in need of a home.

 As more people choose to adopt the demand for rescue dogs has increased.
 This allows rescue groups to be more selective in who they adopt to.
 Having gone through the process already we provide you with the tips and tricks you need to find a rescue dog in Rescue Dogs: Tips on How to Get One